acobley/SiliconMind/README.md

                    Changes in pcb1 are rolled into this Pure Keys aec-pcb2 In Progress

-Pure Keys aec-pcb3-inProgress (obsolite)
+Pure Keys aec-pcb3-inProgress (obsolete)

 	Next design in progress
 	     	    Changes from pcb2 are rolled into this

-Pure Keys aec-pcb3-smd-inProgress (obsolite)
+Pure Keys aec-pcb3-smd-inProgress

 	SMD version.
 Next design in progress
 	     	    Changes from pcb2 are rolled into this